Mangrove forest, eastern Thailand

 I didn’t really know what to expect from the Kung Krabaen Bay Royal Development Study Centre, but it turned out to be an eco-treasure.
 They had a number of marine animals (like sea turtles!) that were recovering from injuries and would be cared for until they’re ready to be released back into the wild.
 There were also sharks and gropers that we could feed, and an oyster farm where we helped make the strings of concrete beads that are then hung in the water for oysters to grow on.

-While you’re there, stay at Sand Dunes Chaolao Beach Resort for an amazing ocean sunset!
+Where to stay: Stay at Sand Dunes Chaolao Beach Resort for an amazing ocean sunset!

 Exploring the riverside community in Chanthaburi